voxeet/voxeet-sdk-ios/README.md

 ### `status`
-Retrieves the status of specified conference.
+Retrieve the status of specified conference.

 #### Parameters
 -   `conferenceID` **String** - The ID of the conference whose status you want to retrieve.